Sunday, 9 February 2025

 Dobinson IMS40 numbers

-Front : Compressed 295 mm* (from Aus FB group), Extended ~450 mm (measured myself from base of pin to center of eye).
+Front : Compressed 295 mm* (user on Aus FB group), Extended ~450 mm (measured myself from base of pin to center of eye).

-Rear: Compressed 335 mm* (from Aus FB group), Extended ~495 mm (measured myself from center of eye to eye).
+Rear: Compressed 335 mm* (user on Aus FB group), Extended ~495 mm (measured myself from center of eye to eye).

 The springs